ergon/airlock-microgateway-tutorials/README.md

 - a Solution folder containing a potential solution for the exercise.

 Please consult the [Microgateway Lab Guide] for a list of tutorials and the topics covered.

+# Setup the Environment
+You need a Kubernetes cluster to run this tutorial.
+You can use [Minikube][Minikube start] to create one, if you do not have a cluster available.

+The [kubectl command-line tool][Kubectl] has to be configured for the cluster you intend to use.

+You can find additional information in our [lab guide][Microgateway Lab Guide].

 # Additional Information
 [Airlock Microgateway Lab Guide][Microgateway Lab Guide]